How to Paint Furniture Without Brush Marks

 How to Get a Smooth Finish When Painting Furniture

 If there is any damage, fix the damage and sand it all smooth before painting.
-Check out our favorite ways to repair damaged furniture here!
+Check out our favorite ways of repairing old furniture here!

 - General Finishes Milk Paint